 Procedure for re-entry students.

-Exit paperwork must be on file and have been completed within two weeks of exit.
+Exit paperwork must be on file and have been completed thoughtfully within two weeks of exit.

-Complete re-entry applications must be submitted prior to February 1 for Fall semesters and August 1 for Spring semester.
+Complete and thoughtful re-entry applications must be submitted prior to February 1 for Fall semesters and August 1 for Spring semester.
+Re-entry forms that do not show a clear understanding for exit will not be considered.
+Re-entry forms that do not show a thorough plan for re-entry will not be considered.

 Re-entry students will be notified of testing dates available for course competency testing, skills checklist testing and re-entry interview.